-In this paper, we use activity data from a widely used public transit navigation app to measure changes in demand for 113 transit systems across the United States during the COVID-19 pandemic.
-We fit logistic curves describing declines in daily transit system demand and derive parameters describing the decline dynamics.
-We also compare differences in hourly demand profiles on weekdays and weekends.

-The minimum value of the transit demand curve, floor value, is an indicator of transit as an essential service: it shows continued use transit system regardless of the pandemic; most likely people who are transit dependent and perform essential jobs and other activities.
-Geographic patterns shows information industry dominating areas and university cities have lower floor values.
-Further linear regression with floor value and different socioeconomic and demographic factors shows that: cities with less non-physical occupations ratio, larger ratio of minority population (African American, Female, Hispanic), more middle-age and senior people over 45 years old, and lower “Coronavirus” relevant search trend index tend to have higher floor value.
+The minimum value of the transit demand curve, base value, is an indicator of transit as an essential service: it shows continued use transit system regardless of the pandemic; most likely people who are transit dependent and perform essential jobs and other activities.
+Geographic patterns shows communities dominated by the information sector and universities have lower base values.
+Communities with less non-physical occupations ratio, larger ratio of minority population (African American, Female, Hispanic), more middle-age and senior people over 45 years old, and fewer “Coronavirus” searches tend to have higher base value.
 The user demographic survey conducted by Transit app supports these conclusions.
 These results affirm a stark fact: cities with more essential workers and a more vulnerable population tend to maintain higher transit demand levels during COVID-19.
-This moreover suggests the necessity of the transit system even during a pandemic when transit systems lose a great deal of discretionary demand.
-This should motivate transit planners, policy makers, political leaders, and taxpayers to rethink the role of transit systems not as a business, but as a social welfare to protect and serve the essential and vulnerable people in their communities.
+This moreover suggests the necessity of the transit system during a pandemic when transit systems lose a great deal of discretionary demand.
+This should motivate transit planners, policy makers, political leaders, and taxpayers to rethink the role of transit systems not as a business, but as critical infrastructure for a community.

-It is noteworthy that floor values are not associated with the ratio of transit commuters and households with no access to private vehicles from the US Census American Community Survey.
+It is noteworthy that base values are not associated with the ratio of transit commuters and households with no access to private vehicles from the US Census American Community Survey.
 This suggests that these commonly used measures are not adequate for describing essential transit demand during a crisis such as a pandemic.
 These variables may not capture transit dependence since transit commuters during normal times include both choice and dependent riders.
 Also, having at least one vehicle per household does not mean that individuals have ready access to reliable transportation.
 This suggests a need for developing more accurate measure of transit dependency for use in crises.

-The start and end date of transit demand curve, cliff point and floor point, show when discretionary transit demand—people who can work at home or do not work, and people who have other mobility options—started and finished its decline due to COVID-19.
-We moreover compare cliff/floor point with the first day of local community spread and the results shows that people’s response time is not synchronized with the development of the disease; instead, the cliff point is correlated with the date of declaring state of emergency for each state.
-54% of all transit systems experienced a decline in discretionary travel demand before local community spread started.
-However, this pattern is less sanguine when we factor in incubation lags: the number drops to 24% with the reported median incubation period of five days and moreover drops to 5% with the reported maximum incubation period of 14 days.
-Meanwhile, almost no transit systems’ discretionary demand clear fast enough to reach the floor point before community spread.
+The start and end date of transit demand curve, cliff point and base point, show when discretionary transit demand—people who can work at home or do not work, and people who have other mobility options—started and finished its decline due to COVID-19.
+Results suggest that that response time is not synchronized with the progression of the disease in a community; instead, the cliff point is correlated with the date of declaring state of emergency for each state.
+58% of all transit systems experienced a decline in discretionary travel demand before local community spread started.
+However, this pattern is less sanguine when we factor in incubation lags: the number drops to 32% with the reported median incubation period of five days and moreover drops to 6% with the reported maximum incubation period of 14 days.
+Meanwhile, almost no transit systems’ discretionary demand clear fast enough to reach the base point before community spread.